degg233/PUBGLauncher/readme.md

 # Notes
 * This script will read the Steam install location from your Registry
-* This script will search for the PUBG install location in your Steam game Libraries
+* This script will search for the PUBG install location in your Steam game libraries

 Pls add map selection.